mohansree14/Token-Classification/README.md

 # BioBERT Streamlit Application

-This project is a professional, user-friendly Streamlit web application for biomedical named entity recognition (NER) using the BioBERT model.
+This project is a  user-friendly Streamlit web application for biomedical named entity recognition (NER) using the BioBERT model.
 Users can input biomedical text and receive token-level predictions, with vibrant visualizations for each entity label.

 **Key Features:**
 - **Interactive NER:** Enter biomedical text and instantly see token-level predictions using the BioBERT model.